 For the longest time, I would come home from work and immediately pop on the TV.
 It was mindless—after a day of meetings, intensive heads-down work, and never-ending email chains, the only thing I thought I wanted to do was watch five episodes of some sitcom I’d seen hundreds of times before.

-But then last year, I realized I was always ending the day feeling exhausted, or worse with a headache.
-In addition, I wasn’t sleeping well.
-So, I tried an experiment: Instead of turning on the TV in my free time, I’d pick up a book.
+Then I realized I was always ending the day feeling exhausted—or worse, with a headache—and I wasn’t sleeping well.
+Because of this, I tried an experiment: Instead of turning on the TV after a busy day at work, I’d pick up a book.

 The results were surprising.
-I have more energy both after work and the next day, and I read 23 books in 2017 (compared to around 10 in 2016).
-And, most importantly, I discovered a way to relax that didn’t make me feel like a lazy couch bum.
+I have more energy both after my 9-to-5 job and the next day, and I read 23 books that year (compared to around 10 the year before).
+Most importantly, I discovered a way to relax that didn’t make me feel like a lazy couch bum.

-So when I came across a recent article in Quartz explaining how screen time makes us unhappy, I had one of those eureka moments.
+When I came across an article in Quartz explaining how screen time can negatively impact our happiness, I had one of those eureka moments.

 To quote one study cited in the article: